Management (glossary entry)

 Individual

 To be a good manager one should have a strong and coherent set of core values.
 My own core values, outlined here illustrate the idea.
-The first five are particularly relevant to a manager's individual development, the middle five to his relationship with the people he interacts with directly, and the final five to his role within the organization as a whole.
+The first five are particularly relevant to a manager's individual development, the middle five to their relationship with the people they interact with directly, and the final five to their role within the organization as a whole.

 Hiring; Qualification; Mismatch